 You should set your priorities right when preparing for final exams.

 It is important to read assigned materials as early as possible.
 Don’t be a wait until things are getting out of hand.
 Waiting to read your notes a night before an exam is only a good way of confusing the brain.

 - You need to read a chapter at a time

 - Test yourself as you study.
 For example, after reading a full chapter of your material set yourself some questions on what you’ve learned.
 It is a way of assessing yourself to know how well you’ve understood what you read.

 - Alternatively, close the book after reading the chapter.
 Afterward, write down the title of your chapter and list the topics under the chapter.
 Now write down the main points and everything you remember on each of the topics.

-When done, you can now open the material and compare what you’ve jotted down to what is in the book.
+When done, you can now open the material or Aplia answers and compare what you’ve jotted down to what is in the book.
 Check out the topics you left out and the main points omitted for each topic.
 If the margin is huge, then you need to go over the chapter again.